Accelize/apyfal/docs/advanced_configuration_json.rst

 This section provides more information about parameter use than that described in the :doc:`getting_started`.

+JSON is not the recommanded way to send parameters to Apyfal

+Apyfal provides JSON support to allow compatibility with JSON used with Accelerator CLI.

 The low-level accelerator API that runs on the FPGA host works with parameters files.